 You did the job well.

-Well answers how the job was performed.
+Well is an adverb describing how the job was performed.

 Rule: With the four senses—look, smell, taste, feel—discern if these words are being used actively to decide whether to follow them with good or well.
 (Hear is always used actively.)

 You smell good today.

 Good describes you, not how you sniff with your nose.

 You smell well for someone with a cold.

 You are sniffing actively with your nose here so use the adverb.